 Do All States Tax Social Security Disability?

-No. Most states do not make SSD benefits taxable.
-As of 2020, the following states still tax disability benefits:
+No. Most states do not make Social Security Disability benefits taxable.
+The following states still tax disability benefits:

 - Colorado